 If you are entitled to a Dutch public health insurance you also have the obligation to take out such an insurance.
 If you do not comply with this obligations you may be fined 130% of the monthly premium over each month you have not been insured, with a maximum of 5 years.
 The CAK will send you a letter stating that you ought to take out a Dutch public healthcare insurance, and if you fail to do so with the set term in the letter, they will fine you.
 Unfortunately sometimes people who are not allowed a Dutch public healthcare insurance also receive this letter.
 Always take action when you receive such a letter.

-If you are enrolled in the Dutch public health insurance, you are entitled to apply for a health care benefits zorgtoeslag, a financial contribution towards these costs for people with a lower income.
-You can apply for zorgtoeslag by logging in with your DigiD on the website of the Belastingdienst (Dutch only).
+If you are enrolled in the Dutch public health insurance, you are entitled to apply for a healthcare benefits zorgtoeslag, a financial contribution towards these costs for people with a lower income.
+You can apply for healthcare benefits from the Belastingdienst.

 European citizens travelling within the European Economic Area (European Union, Norway, Iceland and Liechtenstein) and Switzerland, whether for private or professional reasons, have the right to be issued with a European Health Insurance Card by their public healthcare insurer.
 This new card simplifies the procedure for receiving any medical assistance that might become necessary during a temporary stay in another EU/EEA country.

 You can apply for an EU Healthcard through your public healthcare insurer or other relevant authorities in your home country.
 The issuer of the card decides for how long you can use the card, i.e. if your stay abroad is still considered temporary.

 Please note that, if you are employed in the Netherlands, you have the obligation to take out Dutch public healthcare insurance, even if you hold an EHIC.

 When you have the Dutch public healthcare insurance and you want to travel abroad within Europe, you can apply for this EHIC card, to help you on your travels.